Ganzhou Huangjin Airport

-Ganzhou Huangjin Airport (IATA: KOW, ICAO: ZSGZ) is an airport serving the city of Ganzhou in Jiangxi Province, China.
-The airport is located in the town of Fenggang in Nankang District of Ganzhou.
+Ganzhou Huangjin Airport (IATA: KOW, ICAO: ZSGZ) is an airport serving the city of Ganzhou in East China’s Jiangxi province.
+It is located in the town of Fenggang in Nankang District of Ganzhou.
 It is 16 kilometers from the city center of Ganzhou.

 The airport was built with a total investment of 520 million yuan to replace the old airport of the same name.
 After the last flight departed the old airport on 25 March 2008, all services were transferred to the new airport, which officially opened the next day.